biosp4rk/mzmr/readme.txt

 ------------------
 7. Version History
 ------------------
+1.3.2 - 2020-12-??
+  - Fixed config strings not being compatible between versions (starting from 1.3.0)

 1.3.1 - 2020-11-27
   - Fixed bug where selecting "Unchanged" would crash the program
   - Fixed extra long config strings in the intro text